NIO In October 2020: Decent Fundamentals Eclipse Citron's 'Plug-Pulling' (NYSE:NIO)

 Moreover, NIO may need to focus on Tesla's Model Y pricing strategies to trigger fiercer competition.
 On the one hand, this shows that Tesla will face more pressure in China, with more Chinese consumers opting for the likes of BYD, NIO and Xpeng.
 On the other hand, NIO builds its competitive advantages by offering a high-end luxurious interior.
 With the rising sales, it is apparent that consumers not only in China but even abroad are putting more faith in Chinese vehicles.
 The rivalry is warming up.
 However, William Li, NIO's CEO, still believes that traditional combustion engine cars are the main competitors of the company.

 We give NIO a 'hold' rating due to its relatively high current valuation.
 More Chinese consumers are accepting NIO's cars, with the entire market showing resilience in the year-end (usually, the peak period for car sales).
-The factors will help NIO boost deliveries in the following months.
+These factors will help NIO boost deliveries in the following months.

 Disclosure: I/we have no positions in any stocks mentioned, and no plans to initiate any positions within the next 72 hours.
 I wrote this article myself, and it expresses my own opinions.
 I am not receiving compensation for it.
 I have no business relationship with any company whose stock is mentioned in this article.